pypa/packaging.python.org/source/namespace_packages.rst

    you need compatibility with packages already using this method or if your package needs to be zip-safe.

+.. warning:: While native namespace packages and pkgutil-style namespace
-The three methods of creating namespace packages are largely not cross-compatible.
-It's inadvisable to use different methods in distributions of the same namespace package.
+    packages are largely compatible, pkg_resources-style namespace packages are not compatible with the other methods.
+It's inadvisable to use different methods in different distributions that provide packages to the same namespace.

-PEP 420-style namespace packages
+Native namespace packages
 --------------------------------

-`PEP 420`_ outlined **implicit** namespace packages.
-All that is required to create an implicit namespace package is that you just omit ``__init__.py`` from the namespace package directory.
-An example file structure:
+Python 3.3 added **implicit** namespace packages from :pep:`420`.
+All that is required to create a native namespace package is that you just omit ``__init__.py`` from the namespace package directory.
+An example file
+structure:

 .. code-block:: text